-With motion interpolation enabled, there's noticeable duplication in fast scenes, and when displaying more intense scenes, it introduces a good amount of artifacts.
+With motion interpolation enabled, there's noticeable duplication in fast scenes, and it introduces a good amount of artifacts when displaying more intense scenes.

-The Samsung Q70T can display lower frame rate content without much stutter due to its slower response time.
-It can still happen at times and if it bothers you, enabling Picture Clarity can help.
+The Samsung Q70T displays lower frame rate content without much stutter due to its slower response time.
+It can still happen at times, but if it bothers you, enabling Picture Clarity can help.

 The Samsung Q70T can remove judder from all sources.
 To use it, set Picture Clarity to 'Custom', but leave the Blur Reduction and Judder Reduction sliders to '0'.